 The City’s own Parks and Waterfront Commission (PWC), an advisory council to the City, has raised numerous questions to WETA and the City, many of which go unanswered.
 A marina users’ group has assembled a document describing the issues in more detail (https://drive.google.com/file/d/120_OZerFZX2CjSaErqm7-zoDgCQ1ldnp/view?usp=sharing ).
 But we need help to persuade entrenched opinions among city leaders.

 What you can do

 Help us move City Council to consider a range of options that put the Marina on a “long-term sustainable path” as recommended by the PWC and supported by marina user groups.
 These options may include ferry service, but only at a scale that is compatible with the Marina’s core recreational uses, cultural significance and environmental benefits.
 We ask that the City stop the parallel strategy of Pier/Ferry v. overall Berkeley Marina Area Specific Plan and unite the efforts for a consistent and representative future for broader set of users beyond just ferry commuters.
-We also request that the City publically provide the following information at its next meetings:
+We also request that the City publicly provide the following information:

 1. What is the maximum planned daily ridership of the ferry service?